 The staff at this burrito shack on Smithdown are so obsessed with dogs that they’ve decided to start hosting a monthly film night with free popcorn and the option to bring along your pup.
 Kick-starting on 5 August, get down to the Tex-Mex haunt from 6pm for the film Coco (the same name as the bar’s resident dog).

-But even if you can’t make a film night, head down to the Smithdown bar on a Friday, Saturday or Sunday and order off the breakfast menu to receive a free doggie breakfast for the furry friend at your feet!
+But even if you can’t make a film night, head down to the dog friendly Liverpool bar on a Friday, Saturday or Sunday and order off the breakfast menu to receive a free doggie breakfast for the furry friend at your feet!

 208 Smithdown Rd L15 3JT

 The clue is in the name for this city centre bar.
 Although predominantly serving up steins and brines, Salt Dog Slims will also happily send over some water and a treat free of charge to any furry friends that enter their premises.
 Just make sure you keep those snouts away from the hotdogs on the table…

 8. The Baltic Market